William D. Behling

 He never set out to win accolades from peers in the newspaper industry but he is a man truly all about community newspapers: monitoring every word in his newspapers and involving himself in efforts ranging from charitable causes to economic development and urban renewal.
 He personifies community journalism.

 Behling’s newspaper career began with his Beloit High School newspaper, the Increscent, one of the oldest in Wisconsin.
-Starting as a printer’s apprentice in 1946, he jumped at the chance in 1948 to be a cub reporter and worked his way up to become executive editor.
-In 1973, Behling became publisher of the Rhinelander Daily News but six years later returned to become Daily News publisher, a position he held for 15 years until he retired from “active duty” in 1994.
+Starting at the Beloit Daily News as a printer’s apprentice in 1946, he jumped at the chance in 1948 to be a cub reporter and worked his way up to become executive editor.
+In 1973, Behling became publisher of the Rhinelander Daily News but six years later returned to Beloit to become publisher, a position he held for 15 years until he retired from “active duty” in 1994.

 As president of the Wisconsin Associated Press editors’ association and as a WNA member publisher, Behling was known as a battler for open government who insisted that government bodies stick to the rules.
 His newspapers worked to back deserving causes and encourage community progress and well-being.
 His readers knew their editor and publisher loved his work and his readers, and that he was driven by what he thought was best for his town.